 Pack a blanket and on July 4th, walk over to Boston Common, find a spot for your blanket, and watch the fireworks.

-The Millennium Bostonian Hotel (26 North Street) boasts the closest location to Faneuil Hall Marketplace.
+The Bostonian Boston Hotel (26 North Street) boasts the closest location to Faneuil Hall Marketplace.

 Haymarket takes place at its doorstep, and just beyond stretches the Rose Kennedy Greenway, the North End, and Charlestown, sites of still more Harborfest activities at the Old North Church and the Bunker Hill Monument.

-Plus, you'll love all the luxury touches at the Millennium.
+Plus, you'll love all the luxury touches at the Bostonian Boston.
 The onsite restaurant, North 26, also serves superb clam chowder.

 Although the Boxer (107 Merrimac Street), like other hotels near TD Garden, is a bit farther away from Faneuil Hall, it offers the advantage of being closer to the North End and Charlestown, sites of many interesting Harborfest events.